lmh1993/CodingTest-ServiceVic/README.md

 ### `node server`

 In order to start the server that constructs API endpoints for the react-app to consume.
+The server is listening on Port 8080. [http://localhost:8080]

 In the project directory, you can run: